did10/mdmcleaner/README.md

 - location of aragorn binaries (default is simply "blastp", which assumes it is present in PATH)

 To create a local config file in the current working directory, simply use ```mdmcleaner set_configs -s local [SETTING_ARGUMENTS]```.
 The generated file can be moved and copied and will be automatically recognized if present in the current working directory when running MDMcleaner.
-Alternative the path to a local config file can be passed to mdmcleaner via the "-c" argument of the "clean" and "makedb" workflows.
+Alternatively the path to a local config file can be passed to mdmcleaner via the "-c" argument of the "clean" and "makedb" workflows.

-## overview of MDMcleaner commands
+## Overview of MDMcleaner commands
 A list of mdmcleaner commands is returned when invoking the help function of MCMcleaner as follows: ```mdmcleaner -h```.
-Each command has it's own help function that can be invoked with ```mdmcleaner <COMMAND> -h```.
+Each command has its own help function that can be invoked with ```mdmcleaner <COMMAND> -h```.
 The available commands are:
  - **set_configs** can be used to change global or local settings.
 Will modify or create 'mdmcleaner.config'-files
  - **show_configs** lists the currently applicable MDMcleaner settings/configurations
  - **makedb** downloads and processes reference data into a MDMclenaner reference database.
 May have a LONG run-time but can be aborted and resumed